AlvaroPerezdeDiego/python-cicd-kata/README.md

 ## Deliverable Instructions

-The goal of this exercise is to apply what you've learned in this Kata to the repository [https://github.com/breadhardIT/travel-agency-kata](https://github.com/breadhardIT/travel-agency-kata).
-The Kata is in Java.

-Specifically, you need to add the following:

-- **Pre-commit hooks**:

-  - Code quality:
-    - Linting (optional)
-    - Formatting
-    - Tests
-  - Finding the right tools to achieve these in Java is part of the practice.

-- **CI/CD with GitHub Actions**:
-  - Same code quality checks
-  - Delivery to a new Docker Hub repository
-  - Deployment to a new service in Render

-The following diagram illustrates the development and CI/CD flow we aim to achieve, which is the same flow we've worked with in this Kata: `<DIAGRAM>`

-Enjoy the practice and have fun building your CI/CD pipeline! 🚀

 ### Submission

 To submit the exercise, please send an email to aulaupm@nextdigital.es before the start of the next workshop (April 23, 2025), including:

 1. The link to the GitHub Actions CI/CD pipeline used to deploy the service to Docker Hub and Render.
 2. The URL of the deployed service.
 The URL should point directly to the Swagger documentation.

-### Notes

-- **Note 1**: Keep in mind that Java is a compiled language, unlike Python.
-This changes the approach for CI/CD.
-Base your CI/CD configuration on how you set up the repository when working locally.

-- **Note 2**: Since Java is a strongly typed language, you do not need a static type checker.
-The compiler itself will handle type errors.